EricMarcantonio/portfolio/pages/lessons/Procedural Programming with Lists.md

 Which user should I take a car from?
 Mr. Reid

 Nice!
 Eric's ride was replaced with Mr. Reid's who had an id of 140227374752888

+Eric's car is now a Red Civic with an ID of 140227374752888 Mr Reid's car is now None